Litterarum 1427–1431, fol. 14v

 -

-has reference to object
+- has reference to additional person

 -